Photo credit: Jeanette Buholzer | Flickr

 1. Vanier Park hosts perennial Vancouver favourite Bard on the Beach Shakespeare Festival from June to September.
 Free pre-show talks, fireworks and an Operas & Arias program add to the summer’s Shakespearean delights.

-2. The Arts Club Theatre Company has brought popular theatre productions to the city for 45 seasons.
-Each year, 10 to 14 musicals, comedies, new works and classics make their way to the company’s three stages – two on Granville Island, and one in South Granville neighbourhood.
+2. The Arts Club Theatre Company has been bringing popular theatre productions to Vancouver since 1964.
+Each year, 14 productions spanning musicals, comedies, new works and classics make their way to the company’s three stages – two on Granville Island, and one in South Granville neighbourhood.

-3. With programs like Tea and Trumpets, Kids Koncerts, Pops and several masterworks series, the Vancouver Symphony Orchestra has programs for everyone from the lifelong classic music aficionado to the novice concertgoer.
+3. With programs like Tea and Trumpets, Kids’ Koncerts, VSO Pops and several masterworks series, the Vancouver Symphony Orchestra has programs for everyone from the lifelong classic music aficionado to the novice concert-goer.

-4. For 25 years and running, more than 500 alternative performances are staged at the Vancouver International Fringe Festival each September.
+4. As British Columbia’s biggest theatre festival, the Vancouver Fringe Festival stages more than 700 alternative performances each September.
 Any artist is welcome to apply, making for truly eclectic shows and one of the locals’ most beloved theatre events.

 5. One of North America’s largest film events, the Vancouver International Film Festival in late September/early October is as diverse and innovative as its home city.
 The festival is known for its significant screenings of Canadian and British Columbian films, as well as the most East Asian films shown anywhere outside of that region.

 7. Visionary music, theatre, dance and hybrid performance forms make the PuSH International Performing Arts Festival one the city’s signature events.
-Held late January–early February, the performances showcase Canada’s best new genre-bending works from Canadian and international artists.
+Held late January/early February, the performances showcase the best new genre-bending works from Canadian and international artists.

-9. One of Vancouver’s stellar cultural fests, The Full Circle: First Nations Performance Talking Stick Festival features the music, dance, theatre, and performance and visual arts of local, national and international Aboriginal artists.
+9. One of Vancouver’s most unique cultural festivals, the Talking Stick Festival features the music, dance, theatre, and performance and visual arts of local, national and international Aboriginal artists.

-10. For an astounding 32 years, July’s Vancouver Folk Music Festival has been bringing grassroots artists and a mellow vibe to Jericho Beach, where the ocean-and-mountain backdrop is beyond compare.
+10. Held in sunny July each year, the Vancouver Folk Music Festival brings grassroots artists and a mellow vibe to Jericho Beach, where the ocean-and-mountain backdrop is beyond compare.
 Folk music headliners come together with world-music stars to create a laidback, family-friendly festival.